Shoppers urged to understand their relationship with money

-Christmas is fast approaching and Suncorp is urging shoppers to understand their relationship with money and how social media influences their purchasing behaviour before they embrace festive spending.
+With the Boxing Day sales upon us, Suncorp is urging shoppers to understand their relationship with money and how social media influences their purchasing behaviour before they embrace the sales.

 With two thirds* (62 per cent) of Australians regularly shopping online and half (56 per cent) using digital platforms to research a purchase, Suncorp Behavioural Economist Phil Slade said now is the time when we need to be extra mindful about our spending decisions particularly when facing the promotion of holiday season savings.

-“Social media has become a key channel and effective way to sway consumer purchasing behaviour which is particularly popular during peak spending periods like Christmas,” said Mr Slade, an expert in the psychology of spending.
+“Social media has become a key channel and effective way to sway consumer purchasing behaviour which is particularly popular during peak spending periods like Christmas and the post-Christmas sales,” said Mr Slade.

 “While these tools are really the next evolution in advertising, the notable difference is the speed and ease Australians can access their money online, to make impulse purchases which tend to be unplanned and unbudgeted for.”